-Groupon – in my experience didn’t work for me.
+Groupon – in my experience, Groupon did not work for me.
 They try to get as much money as possible out of you that for a month I was earning £5 per tan after their discount and fees!
 Let’s just say it wasn’t long before I ended my contract with them and never returned!

-Treatwell however, are a fair company.
-Ok they take 35% on first bookings but only a 2% fee once the client has been already.
-They are paying for Adwords, so it’s only to be expected that they would charge so high because adwords can cost around £1-5 per click!
+Treatwell however, is a fair company.
+Ok, they take 35% on first bookings but only a 2% fee once the client has been already.
+They are paying for Adwords, so it’s only to be expected that they would charge so high because AdWords can cost around £1-5 per click!